 - Internal Audit Charter that is approved by the AC articulates the purpose, responsibility and authority of the GIA function as well as the nature of assurance activities provided by the function. - Annual Audit Plan that is approved by the AC provides a basis for audit engagements which also considers feedback from the Management.
-The GIA adopts a risk based audit approach, assesses the selected areas under the audit scope with regard to risk exposures, compliance towards the approved policies and procedures, and relevant laws and regulations and where appropriate, benchmarks against best practices in respective industries. - Review of business processes and system of internal control and risk management by the GIA which submits its reports to the AC on a quarterly basis.
-The GIA also established follow-up reviews to monitor and to ensure that the recommendations of internal audit are effectively implemented. - Confirmation of the effectiveness of internal control and risk assessment process by the respective Heads of OC and Heads of Accounts and Finance of the OC (on financial related matters) with the signing off of the Risk Management and Internal Control - Self-Assessment Questionnaire (RMIC-SAQ) on an annual basis.
+The GIA adopts a risk-based audit approach, assesses the selected areas within the audit scope for risk exposures, compliance with approved policies and procedures, adherence to relevant laws and regulations and where applicable, benchmarking against industry best practices. - The GIA reviews business processes and internal control and risk management system, submitting reports to the AC quarterly.
+The GIA also conducts follow-up reviews to ensure effective implementation of internal audit recommendations. - Confirmation of the effectiveness of internal control and risk assessment process by the respective Heads of OC and Heads of Accounts and Finance of the OC (on financial related matters) through the signing off of the Risk Management and Internal Control - Self-Assessment Questionnaire (RMIC-SAQ) on an annual basis.

-The GIA assesses and reports the adequacy and effectiveness of the Group's governance, risk management and internal control system using the Committee of Sponsoring Organisations of the Treadway Commission (COSO) Internal Control - Integrated Framework.
+The GIA assesses and reports on the adequacy and effectiveness of the Group's governance, risk management, and internal control systems in accordance with the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Internal Control - Integrated Framework.
 The following 5 inter-related COSO components are considered during the assessment: